blue-10/Blue10CLI/README.md

 The above command pulls all invoices ready to be posted to the directory *InvoicePull*:

-The Result would be a
+The result would be as follows:

 ```
 C:/dev/